dopedao/RYO/README.md

 Quick-coding tasks:

-- Add a check for when a user has first turn, gives them money (e.g., 20k).
-This allows for open number of players.
-Remove `admin_set_user_amount` and `loop_users`.
 - Game end criterion based on global clock.
 - Potentially separate out tests into different files to reduce the time required for tests.
-- Make the bash script `bin/set_initial_values` pass the initial market values as a list (rather than string).
+Reuse the deployment module across different tests.
+- Outline a rule that can be applied for location travel costs.
+This can be a simple function that uses a dictionary-based lookup table such as the one in module 02.
+This will replace `mappings/location_travel.csv`.

 Coding tasks: